Sari-sari store: Social value

 Sari-sari store at night, in Quezon City.
 Often these stores serve as places to gather and to socialize by many Filipinos.

 The Magna Kultura Foundation notes that the sari-sari store is part of Philippine culture, and it has become an integral part of every Filipino’s life.
 It is a constant feature of residential neighborhoods in the Philippines, both in rural and urban areas, proliferating even in the poorest communities.
 About ninety-three percent (93%) of all sari-sari stores nationwide are located in residential communities.
-The neighborhood sari-sari store (variety or general) is part and parcel of daily life for the average Filipino.

 Any essential household good that might be missing from one’s pantry – from basic food items like sugar, coffee, and cooking condiments, to other necessities like soap or shampoo, is most conveniently purchased from the nearby sari-sari store at economically sized quantities that are affordable to common citizens.
 The sari-sari store offers a place where people can meet.
 The benches provided in front of the store are usually occupied by local people; some men spend time drinking there while women discuss the latest local news, youths also use the place to hang out and children also rest there in the afternoons after playing and buy soft drinks and snacks.

 Sari-sari stores in Alburquerque, Bohol.